 Goa Tetes cave waterfall

-SECRET ENTRANCE AT THE TOP OF TUMPAK SEWU
+SECRET ENTRANCE AT THE TOP OF THE FALLS

 We perused google maps and found an entrance further upstream at the top of the valley.

-We parked the car and followed a dirt track down to the river bed which led us downstream and right to the top of Tumpak Sewu.
+We parked the car and followed a dirt track down to the river bed which led us downstream and right to the top of Coban Sewu Waterfall.

-Please know your limits if you decide to check out this particular viewpoint Air Terjun Tumpak Sewu.
+Please take care and know your limits if you decide to check out this particular viewpoint.

-The best time to visit Tumpak Sewu is in the dry season which is the months of May through to November, although be prepared for an unexpected downpour of rain as it is very unpredictable weather in these mountains.
+The best time to visit Tumpak Sewu is in the dry season which is the months of May through to November, although be prepared for an unexpected downpour of rain as it’s very unpredictable weather in these mountains.

-As I mentioned earlier, the hike down to Air Terjun Tumpak Sewu falls is challenging and slippery when wet, so wear suitable footwear and take plenty of drinking water with you.
+As I mentioned earlier, the hike down to Air Terjun Tumpak Sewu Waterfall is challenging and slippery when wet, so wear suitable footwear and take plenty of drinking water with you.

-There are small warungs/cafes in the car park at the top of Tumpak Sewu if you need to stock up on water and snacks.
+There are small warungs/cafes in the car park at the top of the falls if you need to stock up on water and snacks.

-The only homestay I know of near Tumpak Sewu is Edi Travel Home Stay.
-The rooms are cheap and basic but it is perfect for a one night stay to explore Coban Sewu Lumajang.
+The only homestay I know of near Tumpak Sewu Lumajang is Edi Travel Home Stay.
+The rooms are cheap and basic but it is perfect for a one-night stay to explore the Lumajang region.

-Alternatively, the closest city that has more homestays and hotels is in Malang.
+Alternatively, the closest city to Lumajang that has more homestays and hotels is Malang.
 Click Here to search for all accommodations in Malang.